tomas862/news-aggregator/readme.md

 * I was unable to finish everything mentioned in task due to very short night time
 * Please if the program or code would not fit most of the requirments, contact me anyway for displaying all those mistakes.
-All responses will very useful for me.
+All responses will be very useful for me.
 Thank you!